Phalanx-Ai/ex-pop3-attachment/README.md

 * password (`#password`) - a password associated with username
 * valid email address (`accept_from`) - accept only emails from a given address
 * valid filename of attachment (`accept_filename`) - accept only attachments with a given filename
+* valid RE of filename of attachement (`accept_re_filename`) - accept only attachments that matches RE

+One of `accept_filename`, `accept_re_filename` is required.

 ## Output

-A file with content of email attachment, the name matches the filename of the attachment.
+A file with content of email attachment, the name matches the filename of the attachment in case of `accept_filename`.
+When regular expression is set than the name of the file is same as the name of the original attachments in the email.